Making Your Case: The Power of Audited Financial Statements

 From there, expect to provide documentation such as a detail general ledger, up to date through the end of the period the audit covers, and the original source documentation (such as canceled checks, bank statements, vendors’ invoices) for areas being tested.
 You may also need to provide lease agreements, loan covenants and notes of all lenders.
 In addition, we may ask for a variety of schedules (and supporting documents), including a schedule of:

 Construction-specific documents will also come into play.
 We will look at ongoing and upcoming projects and either confirm a certain percentage of the costs or test your entire job cost system.
 We will also test estimates for accuracy and completeness.
 It’s important to both lenders and sureties that contractors engage auditors with expertise in the construction industry.

 As you can see from the wealth of information being collected, audited financial statements are powerful stuff.
 And, to reiterate, it’s particularly important to have a reputable CPA firm with experience in the construction industry perform your audit.
-Smith & Howard’s expertise in this industry is strong – we have been auditing construction companies since our inception.
+Smith and Howard’s expertise in this industry is strong – we have been auditing construction companies since our inception.
 You can rely on us for an efficient process that produces audited financial statements that your users can rely on.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR